 - A. Field Office Resource Allocation of State Services Funds Field Office resource allocation of state funds for developmental disability services occurs as follows: - 1.
 Review of Utilization Management Data: The Field Offices conduct ongoing review of utilization management data on state-funded services for individuals with developmental disabilities.
 The Field Offices currently use data from required provider reporting specified in Chapter 6 of this manual for their utilization management of state-funded services.
-The Division of Developmental Disabilities is in the process of adding information management system capacity to WIS for ongoing data collection for utilization management of state-funded services.
+The Division of Developmental Disabilities is in the process of adding information management of state-funded services.